 There is no minimum share capital that needs to be provided when setting up a sole proprietorship in Poland.
 The entrepreneur (sole proprietor) may begin his or her business activities after submitting an application to the Polish Business Activity Central Register and Information Record.
-Our lawyers in Poland
+Our agents who specialize in company formation in Poland

 can help you file the application and obtain all of the necessary documents.